ghayem/IPP/README.md

 ## What is included in this repository

-This repository is not only a minimal implementation of one single solver.
-It also contains an experimental framework for comparing IPP-related methods with several alternatives.
+This repository contains an experimental framework for comparing IPP-related methods with several alternatives.

 From the main test script, the compared methods include examples such as: